Nothing against handprint crafts and fingerpaint, but do you ever wish you could make a really beautiful Christmas craft with your toddler?

 After extensive time spent

-browsing Pinterest and drinking wine doing market research, we’ve come up with what we believe are the most beautiful holiday crafts that are possible to make with toddlers.
+browsing Pinterest and drinking wine doing market research, we’ve come up with what we believe are the most beautiful holiday crafts that are possible to make with toddlers or preschoolers.

 It will require your help of course, and your best judgement.
 If you’re working with a rambunctious 18 month old maybe skip the hot glue gun and sub regular Elmer’s.